hildeoliver/hildeoliver.github.io/index.md

 I am currently a Postdoctoral Scholar at [WHOI](https://www.whoi.edu/profile/holiver/), where I am researching how frontal dynamics govern phytoplankton growth in the New England shelfbreak region.
 During my PhD at the University of Georgia, I studied how glacial meltwater affects subarctic and Antarctic coastal primary productivity.

+**In fall 2021, I will be starting as an Assitant Scientist at WHOI!**

 Get in touch: holiver at whoi dot edu (Hilde is pronounced HIL-də, pronouns are she/her)

-*I acknowledge that I live and work on the ancestral land and water of the Wôpanâak (Wampanoag) people.*